-The Sacred Valley is about 30-60 minutes drive from Cusco and you can either take a taxi directly from the airport (around 50 to 60 soles - not dollars: watch out for taxi hustlers at the airport) or take a colectivo (shared taxi) for much less at a bus station in Cusco.
-We will share more specific details regarding the meeting location along with detailed direction a couple weeks prior to the start date.
+The Sacred Valley is about 30-60 minutes drive from Cusco and you can either take a taxi directly from the airport (around 50 to 60 soles - not dollars: watch out for taxi hustlers at the airport) or take a colectivo (shared taxi/minivan) for much less from a bus station in Cusco.
+We will share more specific details regarding the meeting location along with detailed directions a couple weeks prior to the start date.

-If you have the flexibility we recommend arriving a little early so that you can acclimate to the altitude and recover from travel fatigue before we begin.
+If you have the flexibility we recommend arriving a week or more before the program so that you can acclimate to the altitude and recover from travel fatigue before we begin our journey together.
 It is recommended to be well rested for the journey into the center.